MilesBradt/Tamagotchi/README.md

 ## Description

-Functional but not designed for fun, basic practice using set intervals to display stats
+Functional but not designed for fun, basic practice using set intervals to display and manipulate updating stats